threefoldfoundation/info_threefold/src/farming/farming_intro.md

 ## What is Farming?

+### Simply put: It's process of adding capacity in any form (storage, compute) to the ThreeFold Grid.

 When a farmer connects a 3Node (server) to the ThreeFold_Grid, the total capacity of this server is detected by the ThreeFold's operating system - Zero-OS, and registered on the blockchain database.
 We call this proof-of-capacity.
 By keeping the server online, the farmer will be rewarded with [ThreeFold Tokens](token_what) (TFT) by the ThreeFold Foundation.
 We call this tf_farming.

 Once 3Nodes are connected to the internet they become part of to the ThreeFold_Grid.
 Users can now deploy IT Workloads onto the TF_Grid.
 This process is known as tf_cultivation.

 ## What is 3Node?

-A 3Node is a server/ hardware that runs ThreeFold's operating system Zero-OS.
+A 3Node is a bare-metal server that runs ThreeFold's operating system Zero-OS.
 3Nodes are connected to, and provide compute, storage and network to the ThreeFold Grid.

 ## Proof-of-Capacity